joseph-abell/york-oratory/content/pages/donation.md

 ##### \-Standing Order and Bank Transfers-

 Please [contact us](https://yorkoratory.com/contact) to request information about setting up a standing order or a Bank Transfer.
+These are the best ways to make regular or semi-regular payments as they are both secure and don’t incur banking fees.

 #### Parish